 Critter Corner – Rainbow Bee-eater

-The Rainbow Bee-eater is widespread in Australia (except in desert areas).
-They are also found in eastern Indonesia, New Guinea and, rarely, the Solomon Islands.
-They are most often found in open forests, woodlands and shrublands, and cleared areas, usually near water.
+The Rainbow Bee-eater is widespread across much of Australia, except in the driest desert regions.
+They are also found in eastern Indonesia, New Guinea and, occasionally, the Solomon Islands.
+Open forests, woodlands, shrub lands and cleared areas near water provide ideal habitat for these agile birds.

 Want more good Rainforest news in your life?